-L. monocytogenes occurs in very small numbers in both food and in processing environment, therefore it is important to include enrichment steps which increase the number of L. monocytogenes to allow detection and the recovery of injured/stressed cells.
+L. monocytogenes occurs in very small colonies in the food articles, therefore it is important to include enrichment steps which increase the number of L. monocytogenes to allow detection and the recovery of injured/stressed cells.

 The most commonly used analysis methods are three